 Part One What Is an Emergency Medical Technician (EMT)?

-Emergency Medical Technicians are entry-level care providers who respond to life-threatening medical emergencies.
-They provide care and support at the scene of accidents and in locations where people are suddenly injured or become ill.
+EMT stands for emergency medical technician.
+They are entry-level healthcare professionals who respond to life-threatening medical emergencies.
+EMTs provide care and support at the scene of accidents and locations where people have sudden injuries or illnesses.

 EMTs play a crucial role in the delivery of emergency medical services, responding to and caring for roughly 25 to 30 million Americans every year.

-Armed with the knowledge and training needed to stabilize people in emergent situations, they are often the first healthcare professionals on the scene, ready to respond to their immediate needs and transport them to facilities able to provide more extensive treatment.
+Armed with the knowledge and training needed to stabilize people in emergent situations, EMTS are often the first healthcare professionals on the scene.
+They respond to patients' immediate needs and transport them to medical facilities where they receive more extensive treatment.